questdb/questdb-quickstart/dashboard/grafana/README.md

 For database choose `qdb`, user `admin`, password `quest`.
 Those are the default values for a fresh QuestDB installation.
 If using QuestDB Cloud, refer to the "PostgreSQL Wire Protocol" section for the admin password.

-Out of the box, QuestDB doesn't have TLS/SSL support, so we need to select `disable` for TLS/SSL Mode, unless when using the QuestDB cloud, in which case you need to select `require`.
+Out of the box, QuestDB does not support TLS/SSL, so we need to select `disable` for TLS/SSL Mode, unless when using the QuestDB cloud, in which case you need to select `require`.

 Scroll down to the bottom of the screen and click on `Save & Test`.
 You should see the connection is working.